[QUOTE-START]

 Quakers become members of the area meeting that the local meeting that they attend is part of.
 Members and attenders are encouraged to play a part in Quaker activities – contributing time, energy, skills and money.
 They may also be asked to actively participate by taking on a particular role or joining a local or national committee.

-Details of how one might become a member of the Religious Society of Friends can be found in chapter 11 (Qf&p).
-The process might vary between area meetings but area meeting clerks' will be able to advise how to apply.
+Details of how to become a member of the Religious Society of Friends can be found in chapter 11 (Qf&p).
+The process varies in different area meetings so area meeting clerks' will be able to advise how to apply.

 Find on this page specific resources that relate to membership that are not available within Quaker faith & practice or from other sources.